 For this preparation I used ‘kokum butter’.
 The flower of the kokum plant is used widely in Konkani and Maharashtrian cuisines.
 The butter extracted is generally used for medicinal values, but I have been told it is edible in small quantities.
 You can use vegan butter spread, or hot oil instead.

-The good thing is matthri is not the kind of thing that one can eat in large quantities.
-It is the kind of snack you might bite on every once in a while, one at a time.
+Matthri is the kind of snack you might bite on every once in a while, one at a time.
 It is filling.

 If you want to make it all prim and proper, roll out on a board and cut into circles with a cookie cutter.
 I made it the rustic way, just taking a small ball and pressing it between my palms which is quicker and does not make a difference to the taste.
+Making this way also keeps it more flaky.

 Never make a big batch if only for the family.
 That way you might indulge less.

 A few years back I blogged a whole-wheat, baked version, spiced with kasuri methi (dried fenugreek leaves) which also makes a very tasty evening snack with tea.
-If you like the recipe but think it has too many refined products, try the whole-wheat version.
+If you like this recipe but think it has too many refined products, try the whole-wheat version.

 I measured the ingredients in volume as well as weighed them.
 Please note that Indian cup measures are said to hold less in weight.